sergtk/smart_hasher/USAGE.md

                             If specified then all hashes are stored in one file specified as a value for this argument.
 Final file name include postfix
-      --suppress-hash-file-name-postfix
+      --single-hash-file-name-base-json SINGLE_HASH_FILE_NAME_BASE_JSON
+                            This is the same key as --single-hash-file-name-base.
+                            But postfix json is added.
+Result data stored in JSON --suppress-hash-file-name-postfix
                             Suppress adding postfix in the hash file name for hash algo name